NXT Roadblock (2025): Storylines

 On the February 25 episode of NXT, Jordynne Grace talked about wanting to become a champion in NXT before being interrupted by Roxanne Perez, who stated that Grace was now in her division going for her NXT Women's Championship, the title she claimed to have made famous.
 Grace then mocked Perez and asked about her championship, which Perez lost in January at New Year's Evil, prompting Perez to respond that she defeated Grace to retain the title back in June 2024 at NXT Battleground when Grace was still part of TNA.
 After Perez said that she would send Grace back to TNA, Grace attacked Perez.
 On the next episode, Perez attacked Grace backstage after her match, and later, NXT General Manager Ava announced that Perez would face Grace at Roadblock.

+Aftermath

+Future

+While the March 31, 2026 episode of NXT at Madison Square Garden was initially advertised as the 2026 Roadblock, some time before the episode was set to air, for unknown reasons, the Roadblock name was quietly dropped from the event and it was instead presented as a standard episode of NXT, though some news outlets such as Bleacher Report still referred to it as NXT Roadblock.
+It is currently unknown if NXT will be holding a Roadblock special in 2027.